LinkageIO/Camoco/docs/tutorial.rst

 Building a RefGen Object
 ------------------------
-Looking at the camoco help command above (`camoco --help`), we can see there is a command to build a RefGen object.
+Looking at the Camoco help command above (`camoco --help`), we can see there is a command to build a RefGen object.
 We can find more information about the command by looking at its help message